Lee A. DuBridge Professor of Astronomy

 Pasadena, CA 91125

-and the development of structure in the universe.
+the context of the development of structure in the universe.
 We use the W.M.
 Keck Observatory

 (2 10m optical/IR telescopes) and the Palomar Observatory (200-inch telescope) as